 Bishop is the central character of the play.
 He is the brother-in-law of Lord Redchester.
 His real name is Charles Bishop.
 He is the person who saves the gifts from the Wolf.
 Although he appears in the last scene of the play yet he shows his clever nature and saves the Christmas gifts from the Wolf.

 Bishop is a priest by profession.
-He is very intelligent who saves the Christmas gifts with his wisdom and deceitful nature He proves very cooperative to the Wolf.
-He tells Wolf about his neighbors and says that they are richer and prosperous than of Sydney.
+He is very intelligent and saves the Christmas gifts with his wisdom and deceitful nature He proves very cooperative to the Wolf.
+He tells Wolf about his neighbors and says that they are richer and more prosperous than Sydney.

 Bishop is a very selfish and deceitful person.
 He does not give money for the construction of an old church.
 He shows off his wealth all the time.
 He only wants to save his crosier.
 To sum up we can say that he is a very clever and greedy person.